model-checking/kani/.github/ISSUE_TEMPLATE/code_improvement.md

 -->

 <!--
-Thank you for requesting an RMC improvment!
+Thank you for requesting an RMC improvement!
 Please include the following information if it applies to your case:
 -->
 **Requested improvement:**